What is an Inhalant? Understanding Risks and Treatment for Inhalants

 Some risk factors increase an individual’s likelihood of inhalant use, including:

-• Age: Adolescents and young adults are at a higher risk due to peer pressure and curiosity.
+• Age: Adolescents and young adults are at a higher risk due to peer pressure and curiosity; for this age group, early intervention and specialized treatment for inhalants are critical to preventing long-term cognitive damage.

-• Mental health struggles: Individuals with underlying mental illness may turn to inhalants as a form of self-medication.
+• Mental health struggles: Individuals with underlying mental illness may turn to inhalants as a form of self-medication; in these cases, a specialized inhalants rehab that offers dual diagnosis care is essential for treating both the addiction and the root cause.

 • Family history: Those who have a family history of substance use disorders are more likely to develop one themselves.